 Cycling in South America has been an incredible experience.
 With a background in geology and a love for mountain landscapes in general, traversing the Andes by bike is not a bad place to be… I love those remote roads high up in the mountains where time seems to stand still.

-Back home, I work on water and climate adaptation.
-And also during my outdoor adventures I like to learn more about the environment and the impact of climate change on the places I visit.
+For my work, I research and write about water issues and climate adaptation.
+And also during my outdoor adventures, I like to learn more about the environment and the impact of climate change on the places I visit.
 You might find some of that information back in the blogs.

 We started in Cartagena, Colombia and traveled south to ‘the end of the world’ in Ushuaia, Argentina.
 We cycled through Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.
 We followed some famous bike trails including the Trans Ecuador mountain bike route, the Peru divide, and the Carretera Austral in Chile.
 Every so often we left our bikes to make multi-day hikes.
 Due to the coronavirus, we paused our travels in South America and returned home earlier than anticipated.